Gulf of Honduras: Economy

-Demographics

-The Gulf proper encompasses the Toledo and Stann Creek districts of Belize, the Izabal department of Guatemala, and the Cortés and Atlántida departments of Honduras, though the Gulf's watersheds encompass additional districts and departments.
+The gulf proper encompasses the Toledo and Stann Creek districts of Belize, the Izabal department of Guatemala, and the Cortés and Atlántida departments of Honduras, though the Gulf's watersheds encompass additional districts and departments.
 These districts are predominantly rural, ethnically diverse, and agrarian.

-Agriculture

-Agriculture is the dominant economic activity in the Gulf, employing over 30 per cent of the labour force in Belize's southern districts, for instance.
+Agriculture is the dominant economic activity, employing over 30 percent of the labour force in Belize's southern districts, for instance.
 Agriculture is undertaken both for subsistence and for commerce, with coffee, cacao, and bananas being the lead exports.
-Bananas are an important export in all three countries of the Gulf, while coffee is a major product of Guatemala and Honduras.
+Bananas and coffee are major exports.
 Smallholders tend to focus on maize, beans, and maicillo.